EU wants more medical device controls after PIP scare

-BRUSSELS European Union governments should strengthen safety controls on high-risk medical devices by using spot checks on products and manufacturing facilities after the scare over faulty silicone breast implants, the EU's health chief said Thursday.
+BRUSSELS, Feb 9 European Union governments should strengthen safety controls on high-risk medical devices by using spot checks on products and manufacturing facilities after the scare over faulty silicone breast implants, the EU's health chief said on Thursday.

 "I am deeply concerned about the potential health impact for the many women, in Europe and in other parts of the world, who received faulty silicone breast implants manufactured by the French company PIP," EU health and consumer affairs chief John Dalli told a news briefing in Brussels.